-Many people flock to the Northeastern region of the U.S. in the fall season to see the colorful foliage and enjoy festive autumn events.
-But the Pacific Northwest is also a wonderful place to be during the fall, especially if you enjoy traditional outings like pumpkin patches, hay rides, and apple picking.
+Many people flock to the Northeastern region of the United States in the fall season to see the colorful foliage and enjoy festive autumn events.
+But the Pacific Northwest is also a wonderful place to be during the fall, especially if you enjoy traditional outings like pumpkin patches, hayrides, and apple picking.
 There are lots of pumpkin patches in Oregon, for example, that are worth a visit if you’re a local or just visiting for vacation.
-Here are 10 of the best pumpkin patches to enjoy with your family this season in Oregon.
+Here are some of the best pumpkin patches to enjoy with your family this season in Oregon.

 YOU'RE ALL SET!